ory/keto/README.md

 #### Building from source

-If you wish to compile ORY keto yourself, you need to install and set up [Go 1.10+](https://golang.org/) and add `$GOPATH/bin` to your `$PATH` as well as [golang/dep](http://github.com/golang/dep).
+If you wish to compile ORY keto, install and set up [Go 1.10+](https://golang.org/) and add `$GOPATH/bin` to your `$PATH` as well as [golang/dep](http://github.com/golang/dep).

-The following commands will check out the latest release tag of ORY keto and compile it and set up flags so that `keto version` works as expected.
+The following commands check out the latest ORY keto's release tag, compile it and set up flags so that `keto version` works as expected.
 Please note that this will only work with a linux shell like bash or sh.

 ```